huynino96/socialApp/README.md

-This is the code base for the React app for my [Full Stack React & Firebase series](https://www.youtube.com/watch?v=RkBfu-W7tt0&list=PLMhAeHCz8S38ryyeMiBPPUnFAiWnoPvWP)

 ## 1: API Base URL

-Add https://europe-west1-socialape-d081e.cloudfunctions.net/api as the 'proxy' value in package.json
+Add https://asia-east2-socialapp-32fb9.cloudfunctions.net/api as the 'proxy' value in package.json

 ## 2: Install packages

-run `npm instll`
+run `npm install` to get all the latest package. npm install must the run in both front end and functions(backend) folder to get all necessary packages

 ## 3: Run project

-run `npm start`
+run `npm start` to test the front end

 ## 4: Open it

 go to [http://localhost:3000](http://localhost:3000)

+## 5: Test API

+cd to functions folder
+run `firebase serve` to test the endpoint url some functions are require to be deployed defore testing.
+Use the API base above to test.

+Note: The `firebase serve` cli will notify what functions require to use API Base Url